wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 Figure 1 above shows an example workflow with both task- and data-parallelism.
 For simplicity, we completely ignore files and I/O.  The green and red tasks are not data-parallel, and can run only on a single core.
-The blue, yellow, and gree tasks are data-parallel.
+The blue, yellow, and green tasks are data-parallel.
 For each task, in addition to its amount of work, we also indicate the value of $\alpha$, the fraction of the sequential execution time that can be parallelized.
 Based on Amdahl's law, a data-parallel task with work $w$ GFlop runs on a $p$-core computer, where core speed is $s$ GFlop/sec, in time: